Online Pedagogy Resources

 More Thoughts on Teaching Remotely

-Deaf/Hard of Hearing Technology RERC - Accessibility Tips for a Better Zoom/Virtual Meeting Experience can be found here.
+Deaf/Hard of Hearing Technology RERC: Accessibility Tips for a Better Zoom/Virtual Meeting Experience.

 Public Statement of Library Copyright Specialists: Fair Use & Emergency Remote Teaching & Research.

-The Chronicle of Higher Education's "Moving Online Now - How to Keep Teaching During Cornonavirus" can be found here.
+The Chronicle of Higher Education's "Moving Online Now - How to Keep Teaching During Coronavirus".

-The Chronicle of Higher Education's "How to Quickly (and Safely) Move a Lab Course Online" can be found here.
+The Chronicle of Higher Education's "How to Quickly (and Safely) Move a Lab Course Online".

 Michelle D. Miller, a psychology professor at Northern Arizona University, has written this advice piece for The Chronicle about how to go online in a hurry.